kyma-project/kyma/docs/eventing/02-01-eventing-architecture.md

 ## Event Publisher Proxy

-The Event Publisher Proxy component receives legacy and Cloud Event publishing requests from the cluster workloads (microservice or Serverless Functions) and redirects them to the NATS server.
+The Event Publisher Proxy component receives legacy and Cloud Event publishing requests from the cluster workloads (microservices or Serverless Functions) and redirects them to the NATS server.
 It also fetches a list of subscriptions for a connected application.

 ## Eventing Controller